 Method of administration

-Lumeblue is for oral use.
+For oral use.

 Tablets should be swallowed whole, without crushing, breaking or chewing.
 The tablets are coated with a gastro-resistant film that facilitates the delivery of the dye into the colon.
 Breaking the gastro- resistant film by crushing or chewing the tablets may cause early release of the dye in the upper part of the gastrointestinal tract, with a possible loss of the treatment effectiveness.